-This Keyless Push Button Ignition Key Fob allows the driver to operate the ignition switch with the push of a button, as long as the Remote Keyless Entry (RKE) transmitter is in the passenger compartment.
+This Keyless Push Button Ignition key fob allows the driver to operate the ignition switch with the push of a button, as long as the key fob is in the passenger compartment.
 The Keyless Push Button Ignition has four operating positions, three of which are labeled and will illuminate when in position.
 The three positions are OFF, ACC, and ON/RUN.
 The fourth position is START, during start RUN will illuminate.
-It also contains the Remote Keyless Entry (RKE) transmitter and an emergency key, which stores in the rear of the Key Fob.
+It also contains the key fob and an emergency key, which stores in the rear of the key fob.

-The emergency key allows for entry into the vehicle should the battery in the vehicle or the RKE transmitter go dead.
+The emergency key allows for entry into the vehicle should the battery in the vehicle or the key fob go dead.
 You can keep the emergency key with you when valet parking.

-To remove the emergency key, slide the mechanical latch on the backside of the Key Fob sideways with your thumb and then pull the key out with your other hand.
+To remove the emergency key, slide the mechanical latch on the backside of the key fob sideways with your thumb and then pull the key out with your other hand.

 NOTE: When using the emergency key to gain access to your vehicle, be aware that the security alarm may be triggered.
-Insert the Key Fob into the ignition and place the ignition in the ON/RUN mode to disarm the security system.
+Put the nose side (side opposite of the emergency key) of the key fob against the ENGINE START/STOP button and push to disarm the security system.

-Emergency Key Removal Keyless Enter-N-Go Fob NOTE: You can insert the double-sided emergency key into the door lock cylinder with either side up.
+Key Fob Emergency Key NOTE: You can insert the double-sided emergency key into the door lock cylinder with either side up.